Yard and Drainage Solutions

 A proper discharge line for a sump pump shouldn't end at the foundation wall.
 If it does, discharged water could easily seep back into your basement or crawl space.
 The proper solution is to install a discharge pipe that slopes away from the foundation of your home.

-A frozen discharge line is common since the temperature in Chicagoland often dips below 32 degrees for extended periods of time.
-If the discharge line pipe is blocked with debris or frozen water, your sump pump may continue to run but the system won't expel water due to blockage.
-When a discharge line is frozen and the pump is working continuously, so not only could you get water in your basement but it could cause the pump to overheat and fail.
+During winter in the Chicagoland and Northwest Indiana areas, the weather often dips below 32 degrees for extended periods of time.
+If your discharge line pipe is blocked with debris or frozen water, your sump pump will continue to run but the system won't expel water due to that blockage.
+The end result is water in your basement or crawl space, and the strong possibility of your pump overheating and failing.

 If you have any of the problems listed above, don't hesitate to contact us and set up a meeting with one of our experts.